Due Diligence Checklist for Selling-Buying a Business

 When setting your business ready for sale, be prepared to meet a demanding, professional buyer.
-Below is a basic list of topics that you may need to check in the course of Due Diligence process.
+Below is a basic list of topics that you may need to check in the course of a due diligence process.

 1. Financial information about the company